ZoeKavanagh/CV/README.md

 #### Ability to work under preassure

 Having come from a high pressured working environment before joining Makers, I know the word deadline very well!
 In my previous roles, I have had more than one occasion where the goal posts have changed at the last minute and both, as a team member and individually, I have learnt how to adapt in order to meet the changing requirements.
-Makers has also provided times of high pressure in a different way, learning completely new technologies in an intense environment, at a fast pace, I beleive has demonstrated my resilience.
+Makers has also provided times of high pressure in a different way, learning completely new technologies in an intense environment, at a fast pace, I believe has demonstrated my resilience.

 #### Creativity